Last Updated on

 The resulting texture is delightful – smooth but thick, and much closer to the starchiness I always crave and miss when having mashed potatoes.

-So today, I proudly present to you: Mashed Cauliflower that is ACTUALLY delicious.
+So today, I proudly present to you: a Mashed Cauliflower Recipe that is ACTUALLY delicious.

 Not thin.
 Not sad.
 A low carb side dish worthy of your best main courses!